ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

   PRINT COLLATERAL • CORPORATE ANTHEM • VIDEO SCRIPTS

   Bak USA was a social enterprise that manufactured computers in downtown Buffalo, New York.
-Committed to empowering people and changing lives, the company employed a diverse workforce to handcraft laptops and tablets in urban America.
+Committed to empowering people and changing lives, the company employed a diverse workforce in urban America.
 featuredimage: /img/temp-background-image.jpg
 logoWhite: /img/43n-1-.png
 tags: